ScimonCCM/pythonpal.github.io/preliminaries/installingPybind.md

 export PYBIND11_LIB_DIR=$(python −c ’from distutils import sysconfig; print(sysconfig.get_config_var("LIBDIR"))’)
 ```

-Then, this environment variables must be included in your OpenFOAM code:
+Then, these environment variables must be included in your OpenFOAM code:

 - Include `PYBIND11_INC_DIR` in the `EXE_INC` field, for example: